Tuesday Tips: Cornell MBA Application Tips for 2022-2023

 Finally, pick a very brief example to cover here.
 In addition, you can use your resume and recommendations to showcase any other skills you need to accomplish your goals.
 You can explain more about your accomplishments and leadership in the Impact Essay.

 At Cornell, our students and alumni share a desire to positively impact the organizations and communities they serve.
-How do you intend to make an impact during the next several years of your education and/or career?
+Taking into consideration your background, how do you intend to make a meaningful impact on an elite MBA community?
 (350 words maximum)

-The Cornell Johnson admissions committee advises you to use this essay “to explore the intersection of engagement and community culture.
+As the Cornell Johnson admissions committee says, “This essay is designed to explore the intersection of engagement and community culture.
 Whether during the program or following graduation, our students and alumni share a desire to positively impact the organizations and communities they serve.”
+When you consider your MBA experience, how do you plan to be an active part of the community?

-The first step to answering this question is to do your research.
-Due to the COVID-19 pandemic, Cornell Johnson has suspended campus visits.
-However, you can still connect with the admissions team through virtual admissions events.
-Or, as Johnson suggests, reach out to current students using the community search tool.
+The first step to answering this question is, once again, to do your research.
+The admissions team at Johnson suggests connecting with current students using the community search tool.
 Another way to find a personal connection is to reach out to friends, family, and work colleagues to see if anyone knows a current or future member of the Johnson community.

 You may use this essay to call attention to items needing clarification and to add additional details to any aspects of your application that do not accurately reflect your potential for success at Johnson (350 words maximum).